This Royal Wore A Racist Piece Of Jewellery To Lunch With Meghan Markle

 Advertisement

-"I even pretended years ago to be an African, a half-caste African, but because of my light eyes I did not get away with it, but I dyed my hair black," she said in an interview on ITV1 the same year.

-Markle and Princess Michael were reportedly not sat at the same table during this week's lunch, but they will have likely come face-to-face and been introduced at the intimate gathering.
-Neither woman has commented on the incident, but many have condemned Princess Michael on social media after noticing the brooch in the paparazzi photos.
+Markle and Princess Michael reportedly did not sit at the same table during the Queen’s lunch, but they will have likely come face-to-face and been introduced at the intimate gathering.
+On Friday, a spokesperson for Princess Michael told TMZ she was “very sorry and distressed” over the pin.
+“She’s learned her lesson, and is going to retire the brooch for good.”

-Shout out to Princess Michael of Kent for always being hideously racist.
-Can’t wait to see what the UK papers have to say about her choice of brooch today.— J9 _(ツ)_/¯ (@azarikajb) December 21, 2017

-ummm, did anyone else clock this? notorious racist princess michael of kent wearing a Moor broach while attending lunch with Meghan Markle. pic.twitter.com/Cd8E5gSmyX— Allison Kotzig (@allisonkotzig) December 20, 2017

 Perhaps someone should remind her it's 2017, not 1717.